 Casinos have bonuses to attract more clients.
 A client who deposits £10 but gets a total of £30 is more likely to register.
 Bonuses are also used to keep customers loyal.

 In most cases, you need to opt-in before you get the bonus.
-An opt-in is a voluntary action which indicates that you have read the terms and conditions of the promotion.
+An opt-in is a voluntary action that indicates that you have read the terms and conditions of the promotion.

 You can only earn loyalty points if you are a VIP.
 Some casinos make it automatic that you are a VIP, while some require that you deposit a specific amount.
 You earn loyalty points based on the amount of money you wagered.